RSB Books

 Josepsh A Myers

-Richard will also help teach a research project at the Myers Center in the fall of 2022:
+Richard will also help teach an ongoing research project at the Myers Center starting in the fall of 2022:

 As described on the Myers Center's Website: